afarago/Pybricks-LEGO-Competition-Guide/tutorial/1_quickstart.md

 You can find awesome tutorials on firmware and operating systems over the internet like [this](https://www.techtarget.com/whatis/definition/firmware) or [that](https://en.wikipedia.org/wiki/Firmware).

 {: .highlight }
-For changing the firmware on your hub follow the [install-pybricks](https://pybricks.com/learn/getting-started/install-pybricks) tutorial (2-3 mins).\
+For changing the firmware on your hub follow the [install-pybricks](https://pybricks.com/learn/getting-started/install-pybricks) tutorial (2-3 mins).
+Note: You will need to use the Device Manager on Windows.
-Note: You can always get easily back to the official LEGO firmware.
+Note: You can easily get back to the official LEGO firmware later on.

 # Creating your first program